CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-latour-dns-and-digital-trust.md

 The DID to DNS mapping illustrated in section 4 provides a way of showing the association between a DID and a domain, but no way of verifying that relationship.
 By hosting the public keys of that DID in its related domain’s zone, we can provide a cryptographic linkage to bolster this relationship while also providing access to the DID’s public keys outside of the distributed ledger where it resides, facilitating interoperability.

-[TLSA records](https://www.rfc-editor.org/rfc/rfc6698) provide a simple way of hosting cryptographic information in the DNS.
+{{!RFC6698}} provide a simple way of hosting cryptographic information in the DNS.

 ## TLSA Record Scoping, Selector Field

 When public keys related to DIDs are published in the DNS as TLSA records:

 - The records MUST be scoped by setting the global underscore name of the TLSA RRset to ‘_did’ (0x5F 0x64 0x69 0x64).
-- The Selector Field of the TLSA record must be set to 1, SubjectPublicKeyInfo: DER-encoded binary structure as defined in [RFC5280](https://www.rfc-editor.org/rfc/rfc5280).
+- The Selector Field of the TLSA record must be set to 1, SubjectPublicKeyInfo: DER-encoded binary structure as defined in {{!RFC5280}}.

 ## Issuer Handles